2023 Outlook Q&A: Get Fully Invested Now

 ROLAND MORRIS, PORTFOLIO MANAGER AND STRATEGIST, COMMODITIES: U.S. Fed policy and the U.S. dollar are likely to be the most important issues impacting commodities and commodity index products through year end and next year.
 Commodities had another good year in 2022, holding some of the sharp gains from the Russian invasion of Ukraine in Q1.
 Tighter central bank monetary policies and slowing global growth continue to be headwinds.
 Commodity index strategies continue to benefit from positive roll yield and higher risk-free interest rates.
 That is likely to continue in 2023 and is a very positive environment for commodity index returns.
 Most importantly, the Fed is expected to slow the pace of monetary policy tightening and pause in the first half of 2023.
 The U.S. dollar may have already peaked this fall in advance of a shift in U.S. monetary policy.
 If the Fed does indeed slow the pace and pause monetary tightening next year, the U.S. dollar could fall sharply.
 2023 could be a very good year for commodities, if the U.S. dollar falls sharply.

-SHAWN REYNOLDS, PORTFOLIO MANAGER, NATURAL RESOURCES AND ENVIRONMENTAL SUSTAINABILITY: The natural resource equity sector continues to face a number of historically unprecedented issues, including a potential looming recession and the deepening repercussions of the energy/resource crisis associated with Russia’s invasion of Ukraine.
+SHAWN REYNOLDS, PORTFOLIO MANAGER, GLOBAL RESOURCES: The natural resource equity sector continues to face a number of historically unprecedented issues, including a potential looming recession and the deepening repercussions of the energy/resource crisis associated with Russia’s invasion of Ukraine.
 However, the most important issue is, in our view, the path to opening in China.
 We believe relaxation of zero-COVID restrictions will eventually lead to a strong rebound in China’s economy, a substantial increase in the demand for commodities and a subsequent positive response from resource equities.
 In fact, we think this is the biggest fundamental supply/demand issue that has been overlooked during the last year—i.e., the largest consumer of commodities in the world has been, essentially, in a recession.
 If this had occurred during the decade of 2010-2020, commodity and related equity prices would have seen severe underperformance.
 Instead, we have had strong outperformance, which we believe is clearly related to a structurally tight supply environment.
 The timing of China’s return to the world market may go a long way to offsetting any new recessionary demand impacts that may unfold in OECD countries.
 We see China as a tightly coiled spring that, when released, could be a catalyst to an unparalleled rebound in the demand for all commodities.

 VERONICA ZHANG, DEPUTY PORTFOLIO MANAGER, ENVIRONMENTAL SUSTAINABILITY: 2022 has given the energy transition markets plenty to digest.
 Significant policy announcements furthering the buildout of renewables were announced on both sides of the pond (Inflation Reduction Act in the U.S., EU Green Deal in Europe), both putting in play long term investment ramifications for a significant pivot to renewable generation by 2030.
 Particularly in the U.S., the Inflation Reduction Act, with its extension of lucrative tax credits to 2030, positions it as an economically attractive place to build upstream supply chains serving the domestic solar, storage, and electric vehicle industries, currently dominated by China and the East.
 We view 2022 as “setting the stage” – and look forward to 2023 as the beginning of “shovels in the ground,” as corporates have had time to digest the policy incentives and can begin executing on longer term build out.
 Within the next year, we believe it is critical for regional and local level policymakers to streamline permitting and remove administrative red tape to allow development to progress in order to meet longer term targets for renewables generation.